jceipek/browser-compat-data/README.md

-# Daniel's helper scripts for working with [mdn/browser-compat-data](github.com/mdn/browser-compat-data)
+# Helper scripts for working with [mdn/browser-compat-data](github.com/mdn/browser-compat-data)

-By Daniel Beck
+This branch contains scripts for working with the browser compat data project.

-Here's some placeholder text.
-What does GFM do with custom tags? <mdn-custom>I'm not sure<mdn-custom>, are you?
+It's not meant to be merged to master and the tools here are unsupported.